dagmawibabi/TelegramCommunityGallery/README.md

 # Telegram Community Gallery 🌟
-**Telegram Community Gallery** is a platform where users can discover and submit their favorite Telegram channels and groups, creating a vibrant space for community exploration.
-Whether you're a seasoned Telegram user or just diving into the world of Telegram communities, this platform is designed with you in mind.
+**[Telegram Community Gallery](https://telegram.dagmawi.dev)** is a platform where users can discover and submit their favorite Telegram channels and groups, creating a vibrant space for community exploration.
+Whether you're a seasoned Telegram user or just diving into the world of Telegram communities, this platform is designed with you in mind. 😊

 ### Features 🎉